ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 Check Experiment Output
 -------------------------

-Since this experiment in the container is the same experiment explained in the previous document section, it is suggested that users should see the :ref:`experiment output structure <land-da-dir-structure>` as well as the :ref:`plotting results <plotting>` to learn more about the expected experiment outputs.
+Since this experiment in the container is the same experiment explained in the previous document section, it is suggested that users view the :ref:`experiment output structure <land-da-dir-structure>` and :ref:`plotting results <plotting>` sections to learn more about the expected experiment output.